 The vast majority of simulations undertaken by 3GPP participants during the study period used a Tmcot,3 of 4 ms, not 8ms.
 They mostly showed fair sharing was possible.

 While some simulations by 3GPP participants during the study period showed that a Tmcot,3 > 10ms also led to fair sharing, other simulations showed that these values caused fairness issues, particularly for Wi-Fi based voice traffic.
-Some regulators in Europe have emphasised a view that LAA should not adversely Wi-Fi voice under any circumstance, for competition reasons.
+Some regulators in Europe have emphasized a view that LAA should not adversely Wi-Fi voice under any circumstances, for competition reasons.

-At least one recent simulation undertaken by an ETSI BRAN participant appears to confirm that Tmcot,3 = 10 ms has an adverse effect on Wi-Fi voice.
-While other simulations did not show the same effect, it appears at least some of those simulations did not use realistic deployment scenarios.
+At least two recent simulations undertaken by ETSI BRAN participants appears to confirm that Tmcot,3 = 10 ms has an adverse effect on Wi-Fi voice.
+While other simulations did not show the same effect, it appears at least some of those simulations did not use realistic deployment scenarios, with hidden stations.

 Solution: LAA should use Tmcot = 6 ms for priority 3, 4 until justification for larger values is agreed

-A very conservative approach would indicate that Tmcot,3 = 4 ms and Tmcot,4 = 4 ms, which are the values that IEEE 802 requested during the 3GPP LAA Workshop in August 2015.
-Rather than continuing to take this very conservative approach, IEEE 802 requests that the LAA specification define Tmcot,3 = 6 ms and Tmcot,4 = 6 ms, until it is agreed by all parties that higher values do not cause problems.
+IEEE 802 requests that the LAA specification define Tmcot,3 = 6 ms and Tmcot,4 = 6 ms, until it is agreed by all parties that higher values do not cause problems.

-Suggestion: The threshold driving the increase of CWp should be justified
+Note this proposal represents a compromise on IEEE 802 behalf with respect to the values of Tmcot,3 = 4 ms and Tmcot,4 = 4 ms requested during the 3GPP LAA Workshop in August 2015.

+Adjustment of channel access contention window should be based on comparable indicators of congestion to ensure fairness between technologies

 Situation: LAA uses a NACK threshold (Z) to drive increase of CWp